alexanderjackson/ldap-backup-and-restore/README.md

 * File ownership (openldap:openldap) on /var/lib/ldap/ and /etc/ldap/slapd.d/ will be preserved
 * slapd will get started

 If for whatever reason the restore attempt with ldap-restore fails, you can manually try to restore your LDAP server from the *.tgz packages within the backup folders (/var/lib/ldap-backup-$(date +%Y%m%d-%H%M%S)) created by ldap-backup.
 The *.tgz files are created by ldap-backup but are not used by ldap-restore. ldap-restore only tries to restore by reimporting config.ldif and domain.ldif.
-The *.tgz files are intendet as a last resort if something goes wrong.
+The *.tgz files are intended as a last resort if something goes wrong.
 Not sure if they really include everything for a desaster recovery.
 Also the folders where backed up while LDAP was actually running.
 Could this produce faulty backups?